 A measure that has been favorably reported back to the Senate by a standing committee is first sent to the Senate Rules Committee.
 The Rules Committee determines which bills advance to the 2nd and 3rd Reading Calendar for consideration by the full Senate and possible final passage.
 The Rules Committee has the ability to prevent floor action on a measure by never giving it a place on the calendar.
-Determining which measures advance to the floor calendar is its most prominent duty.
+Determining which measures advance to the floor calendar is its preeminent duty.

-Senate Rules Committee meetings are open to the public; however, to prevent undue influence upon Committee members while they are making these important selections, no member may be approached by the public once seated at the Rules table.
+Senate Rules Committee meetings are open to the public, however to prevent undue influence upon Committee members while they are making these important selections, no member may be approached by the public once seated at the Rules table.
 At the direction of the Chair, the Sergeant-At-Arms is responsible for maintaining order during Rules Committee meetings.

-“pulls,” or requests, each member will get to advance a bill from the Green Sheet to the floor calendar and then from White Sheet to the Green Sheet.
-Usually, a bill moves only one step during a Rules meeting.
+“pulls,” or requests to advance a bill each member will be allowed from the Green Sheet to the floor calendar and then from White Sheet to the Green Sheet.
+Usually, a bill only moves one step during a Rules meeting.

-The Green Sheet is a consideration calendar made up of bills pulled by Rules members from the White Sheet and is the list of bills now eligible to go directly to the floor.
+Green Sheet is a consideration calendar made up of bills pulled by Rules members from the White Sheet and is the list of bills now eligible to go directly to the floor.
 The process is similar to pulls from the White Sheet, but bills pulled from the Green Sheet are debated and voted on in Rules prior to being placed on the floor calendar.
 Members move to place a particular bill on the calendar, give a short synopsis of the bill and its merits.
-At this point, other Rules members may ask clarifying questions or debate the merits of the bill, after which the Chair calls for a vote.
+At this point, other Rules members may ask clarifying questions or debate the merits of the bill, after which the Chair will call for a vote.

 Most bills advance on a voice vote, but divisions are often called and a show of hands may decide a bill’s fate.
 Any member may request an oral roll call on any bill before it goes to the floor.
 If an oral roll call is requested, the Deputy Secretary calls the name of each member of the Rules Committee who votes “aye” or “nay” on the bill in question, and announces the total vote.
 The Chair then announces the fate of the bill.
 If a member attempts to pull a bill from the Green Sheet and it fails, that bill does not stay on the Green Sheet but returns to the White Sheet and begins the Rules Committee process anew.
 The member that requested the failed bill does not get another choice; it counts as one of their “pulls.”

 “X-File.”
-This removes them from calendars and the daily status sheet, keeping those lists from becoming too long and unwieldy.
+This removes them from Rules calendars and the daily status sheet keeping those lists from becoming too long and unwieldy.
 They usually remain in the X-File until the end of the biennium.

 The Rules Committee determines the order in which bills are placed on the floor calendar.
 Usually this is in the order in which they are pulled out of the Rules Committee.
 Formally known as the

-Gubernatorial Appointments (GAs) move through the Rules Committee in the same manner as bills.
+Senate Gubernatorial Appointments (SGAs) move through the Rules Committee in the same manner as bills.
 These appointments are usually placed on a separate

 consent calendar composed of bills that have unanimous or near-unanimous support (with little or no opposition).
 These bills can come from either the White or Green Sheets and are placed on a separate Consent Calendar for the floor.
-The consent calendar is traditionally pink in color and is commonly referred to as the pink calendar.
+The consent calendar is traditionally pink (the pink calendar) in color.